 - Self-improving congenital ichthyosis with mutation in ALOX12B (SICI) ARCI2 (OMIM:242100) (ALOX12B)

 - Self-improving congenital ichthyosis with mutation in ALOXE3(SICI) ARCI3 (OMIM:606545) (ALOXE3)

 EtiopathogenesisThis section has been translated automatically.

-The severity of ARCI varies greatly.
+The severity of ARCI varies widely.
 In lamellar ichthyosis with transglutaminase deficiency, a correlation between clinical severity and type of mutation can be established.
 This is not possible for other variants.

 Clinical featuresThis section has been translated automatically.

 Autosomal recessive congenital ichthyosiform erythroderma (CIE) is characterized by erythroderma, with superimposed fine white superficial semi-adherent scales.
 At birth, this group of patients usually presents with a collodion membrane (collodion baby).
 Palmoplantar keratoderma (see also palmoplantar keratoses) is a common finding, often with painful fissures and digital contractures.
 Nail dystrophies with grooving and subungual hyperkeratoses are described in half of the cases, including clock glass nails.
 Furthermore, ectropion, eclabium, involvement of the hairy scalp, and loss of eyebrows and eyelashes occur.
 These phenomena appear to be more common in autosomal recessive congenital ichthyosiform erythroderma than in the other phenotype of autosomal recessive congenital lamellar ichthyosis.